-'''

-[CONFIGURATION TYPE]For example: vservers
+[CONFIGURATION TYPE] / [NAME] For example: vservers / Intranet

-Or

-[CONFIGURATION TYPE]/[NAME]For example: vservers/Intranet

-Or

-'''
+OF '''

 [CONFIGURATION FILE] For example: users

 Note: When a configuration name has one or more spaces in it, you should precede each space character with a forward slash (\).
 This will ensure that the space is treated as part of the name and not a separator.
 For example, Intranet Master Service would be entered as Intranet\ Master\ Service.